joshRooz/terraform-azure-talos/README.md

 # Authenticate to Azure
 az login --tenant <some-tenant-name-or-id>

-# Azurerm Provider Block
+# Azure Storage Account - SAS Keys
-This module disables SAS Keys on the storage account in favour of RBAC by default.
-Please include  `storage_use_azuread = true` in the `provider "azurerm"` block.
+SAS Keys have been disabled in favour of RBAC with Storage Blob Data Contributor role assignment.
+However, the role assignment doesn't seem to be honoured right away and the VHD upload (`azurerm_storage_blob.this`) may fail with an `autorest/azure: error reponse cannot be parsed...` message.
+Try again after some time and the upload will succeed.

 # Run Terraform